Sharding

 Consistency across shards

-CAUTION: All shards must be run with the same arguments, and the same sharding k, or the results will be meaningless, as they won't agree on how to divide the work.
+CAUTION: All shards must be run with the same arguments, and the same sharding denominator n, or the results will be meaningless, as they won't agree on how to divide the work.

 Sharding can be combined with filters or shuffling, as long as the filters are set consistently in all shards.
 Sharding can also combine with --in-diff, again as long as all shards see the same diff.